auth0/docs/articles/users/search-best-practices.md

 * **Eventually consistent**: When you request information about a user (or a group of users), the response might not reflect the results of a recently-complete write operation.
 However, if you repeat your request after a short period of time, the response will return up-to-date data.

-* **Immediately consistent**: When you request information about a user (or a group of users), the response will reflect the results of all successful write operations, including those that occured shortly prior to your request.
+* **Immediately consistent**: When you request information about a user (or a group of users), the response will reflect the results of all successful write operations, including those that occurred shortly prior to your request.

 ## General principles